Contracting at ISU

 Remember that responding to a Request for Proposal (RFP) is a binding offer that must receive prior clearance unless the response to the RFP indicates it is subject to approval by an individual with the authority to bind the University.
 Note, however, that most RFP's will say that the response must be signed by an authorized party and must be unconditional.
 In such cases, a University official with delegated authority must sign the response.

-If you believe you or your unit should have contract authority, please review the Contracting Authority Policy and then contact the Office of University Counsel at 4-5352.
+If you believe you or your unit should have contract authority, please review the Contracting Authority Policy and then contact the Office of General Counsel at 4-5352.

 Such a contract is not binding on the University and may be disclaimed.
 Under the law, the other party may hold the unauthorized signor personally responsible.